 In some circumstances, you can contribute $3,000 into your “lower income earning” spouse’s superannuation fund to receive a tax rebate of $540: a nice little 18% return on the $3,000 added towards your retirement.
 The income threshold for the “lower income earning” spouse remains at $37,000 (lower threshold where you’ll be entitled to the full tax rebate) and $40,000 (upper threshold where you’ll be entitled to a portion of the tax rebate, with none for income above $40,000).

 If your total income is less than $54,837 and you make a personal non-concessional (after-tax) contribution to super, you may be eligible to receive a government co-contribution of up to $500.

 Low Income Superannuation Tax Offset (LISTO)

-For those with a taxable income of under $37,000, if your employer (or you) makes concessional (before-tax) super contributions on your behalf, then you can expect a refund of the 15% contributions tax that was deducted from your super account (of up to $500).
-The refund is paid directly to your superannuation account by the federal government and you do not need to apply.
+For those with a taxable income of under $37,000, if your employer (or you) makes concessional contributions on your behalf, then you can expect a refund of the 15% contributions tax that was deducted from your superannuation account (of up to $500).

 Home Downsizing Contributions

 If you are 65 years old or older and meet the eligibility requirements, you may be able to choose to make a downsizer contribution into your superannuation of up to $300,000 from the proceeds of selling your home.
 The downsizer contribution needs to be made to superannuation within 90 days of receiving the proceeds of sale, which is usually at the date of settlement.

 End of Financial Year Planning Consideration 2: Accessing Your Superannuation